What is a Coloured Surface Treatment?

 Are your products compliant with Victoria’s ‘Recycled First’ policy?

-OmniGrip Direct uses Australian recycled-glass and Australian recycled-rubber in OmniGrip CST, OmniGrip Deco and OmniGrip Rubber Coat.
+OmniGrip Direct uses Australian recycled-glass in OmniGrip CST and OmniGrip Re-Surface (formerly OmniGrip Deco), and in OmniGrip Hybrid HF.
+We do not import glass.
 Using these products contributes to a Council or contractor’s compliance with the Recycled First policy in Victoria.

 Are recycled-glass surfaces safe for motorcyclists?